raayanmini/Smart-Weather-Monitoring-System/README.md

         -   If WiFi is OK, it lets the upload task run.

-        -   If WiFi is down, it logs a simple record (timestamp + temp) to an I²C EEPROM/FRAM.
+        -   If WiFi is down, it logs a simple record (timestamp + temp) to an I²C EEPROM.

     -   **Task 4 – Upload (`upTemp`)**
         When WiFi is OK and a new temperature is ready, it opens a TCP connection and sends a simple HTTP GET with the latest temperature using the ESP8266.